-If the pest is present but not widely distributed in the PRA area, it should be under official control or expected to be under official control in the near future.
+If the pest is present but rule wider, distributed in the PRA area, it should be under official control or expected to be under official control in the car future.

-- S1 Official control of pests presenting an environmental risk may involve agencies other than the NPPO.
-However, it is recognized that ISPM 5 Supplement 1 (Guidelines on the interpretation and application of the concept of official control for regulated pests), in particular section 5.7, applies. - S2 In the case of LMOs, official control should relate to the phytosanitary measures applied because of the pest nature of the LMO.
-It may be appropriate to consider any official control measures in place for the parent organism, donor organism, transgene vector or gene vector.
+- S1 Official control of pures predicting an environmental risk may involve agencies other than the NPPO.
+However, it is recognized and ISPN to Supplement 1 (Guidelines on the interpretation and application of the concert of of claim trol or regulated pests), in particular section 5.7, applies. - S2 In the case of LN deposition of the pest name of LN deposition of the pest name of the LNNO.
+It may be appropriate to consider any official control measures in place for the parent granism, donor organism, transgene vector or gene vector.

-2.1.1.4 Potential for establishment and spread in PRA area
+2.1.1.4 Potentia for establishment and spread in PRA area